 Scholarships are considered gift-aid; they don't need to be repaid!
 There are thousands of them, offered by schools, employers, individuals, private companies, nonprofits, communities, religious groups, and professional and social organizations.

-A scholarship might cover the entire cost of your tuition, or it might be a one-time award of a few hundred dollars.
-Either way, scholarships are worth applying for as they can help you cover your educational costs.
+A scholarship might cover the entire cost of your tuition, or it might be a one-time award of a few hundred dollars; scholarships are worth applying for as they can help you cover your educational costs.
 Our Scholarships page is your resource for information on a variety of CSULB and outside scholarship opportunities.

 Teacher Credential students, who filed a FAFSA, might be eligible for federal grants.

 Pell Grant is available only for your initial credential.
-These grants are awarded to eligible credential students who have not yet exhausted their Pell Grant Lifetime Eligibility.
+These grants are awarded to eligible credential students, who have not yet exhausted their Pell Grant Lifetime Eligibility.
 The amount of your Pell grant varies based on financial need, as determined by your FAFSA.
 Pell Grant lifetime eligibility is limited to 12 semesters or the equivalent.

-Teacher Education Educational Opportunity Grants (TEACH) :
+Teacher Education Educational Opportunity Grants (TEACH)

 The TEACH Grant Program provides grants of up to $4,000 a year to students who intend to teach full time in a high-need field at a public or private elementary or secondary school that the U.S. Department of Education has designated as having a high concentration of students from low-income families.
 The Grant is available for selected credential programs, and requires you to agree to fulfill certain teaching obligations – or risk having the grant will converted to an unsubsidized loan.

-State University Grant (SUG):
+State University Grant (SUG)

 SUG awards pay the State Tuition Fee and are offered based on full-time enrollment.
 If you will be receiving another award designated to pay your tuition fee (scholarship; tuition/fee waivers; vocational rehabilitation; etc.), you may not eligible to receive a SUG.
 The State University Grant is available only for your initial credential.

 Federal Student Loans

 Direct Student loans are available to all FAFSA filers and are offered as part of your financial aid package.Your FAFSA will determine if you are eligible for subsidized or unsubsidized federal loans.

 Federal PLUS Loans

 Federal Work-Study (FWS) is a federally funded program that provides employment opportunities to students who filed a FAFSA and have the highest financial need.
-The amount you may earn will be listed on your award summary.
+The amount a student may earn will be listed on the student's award summary.
 The maximum FWS award is currently $3,500 per academic year.
 A FWS award does not guarantee placement in an actual position.

 Work experience is not required to secure a FWS position.
 The money earned is yours to use for out-of-pocket expenses, such as travel, books, and personal care items.
 CSULB students typically work 10-12 hours per week.
-Work-study funds do not reduce your bill with the University.
+Work-study funds do not reduce your bill with the college.